jordanaston/T2A2_vinyl_data_API/readme.md

 ```
 <div style="page-break-after: always;"></div>

-Open another WSL command line and run the following commands:
+Open another terminal and run the following commands:

 cd into the src folder inside the project folder and create/ activate the virtual environment:
 ```